-The main activities funded under measure "Ensuring equal opportunities for disadvantaged people" of the high concentration of disadvantaged groups.
+The main activities funded under measure "Ensuring equal opportunities for disadvantaged people" of the Hungarian OP Human Resources Development are training of new methods of teaching for teachers in areas of high concentration of disadvantaged groups.
 14,000 teachers participated in activities funded under this measure between 2004 and 2006.
-Teachers were trained on new methods and they were then teaching themselves these methods to their colleagues108.
+Teachers were trained on new methods and they were then teaching themselves these methods to their colleagues.
 Another initiative in Hungary was the so called "Tanoda" ("learner") programme for support of extra-curricular activities for disadvantaged pupils.
 The preventive measure aimed at decreasing the drop-out rate of disadvantaged children at primary and secondary school by fostering their educational development and supporting them in obtaining a degree.
 The target groups of the intervention were pupils with multiple disadvantages and their families, especially the Roma and migrants.
 By improving their school performance, the intervention facilitated their further training and increased labour market chances for them.
 Extracurricular activities were supported in order to develop pupils' competencies, learning and social skills, as well as tailor-made mentoring and other services according to their individual needs.
 Participation in the program was on a voluntary basis and the interventions ware implemented in most of the cases by non-profit organisations in close cooperation with educational institutions.
 The Human Resources Development OP (2004-2006) supported the establishment of 57 'Tanoda' together with the elaboration of the organisational and pedagogical quality standard system.
-The programme continues in the current programming period under the Social Renewal OP (2007-2013)
+The programme continues in the current programming period under the Social Renewal OP (2007-2013) which foresees to support 60 additional 'Tanoda' projects.